acemonstertoys/ace_laser_fatt_app/README.md

 * requirements.txt — python library dependencies
 * sessionManager.py — manages interactions between the GUI and users and filters

+### Testing and Local Dev

+Set the `LASERGUI_ROOT` env variable to use a different install location for testing.
+If this is not set, the default `/home/pi/laserGui/` will be used.

+Set the `LASERGUI_MOCK` to use a mock `Laser` class that will not try and talk to the serial port but instead just do nothing.
+(This is pretty incomplete at the moment, but it's enough to let the app run)

 -----------------
 # Contributors